thikonom/tinyurl/README.md

 A go app that serves above requests on 8080

-A go app that acts as a cache (using Memcached) to the DB listening on 8081
+A go app that acts as a cache (using Memcached) to the DB (postgresql) listening on 8082

-A go app that acts as the key generation service listening on 8082, the service uses redis to store the random strings it creates
+A go app that acts as the key generation service listening on 8081 and storing random 6letter strings in redis

 docker-compose up with bring tinyurl, kgs, cache, memcached, redis, postgresql containers up